Introduction

 Research and innovation

 Technology plays a crucial role in advancing medical research.
 Large datasets and AI-powered analytics can accelerate research efforts by identifying patterns and potential breakthroughs in disease treatment and understanding.
-Telemedicine can save healthcare costs and facilitate participation in clinical trials for patients who might otherwise struggle with travel or location barriers.
+Telemedicine is a good reason for lower healthcare costs and facilitates participation in clinical trials for patients who might otherwise struggle with travel or location barriers.

 These are just some of the numerous ways technology contributes to a more efficient, effective, patient-centered healthcare system.
 However, it's essential to acknowledge that technology also presents specific challenges that must be addressed, which we'll explore in the next section.